rashmi-sandunika-k/rashmi-sandunika-k/README.md

 ## What I Do

 - Data Cleaning & Preparation
-Collecting, cleaning, and preparing data for analysis.

 - Exploratory Data Analysis
-Uncovering patterns, trends, and relationships in data.

 - Statistical Analysis & Modeling
-Applying statistical techniques to extract meaningful insights.

 - Data Visualization & Reporting
-Creating clear and impactful dashboards and reports.

 - Time Series Forecasting
-Building and evaluating models to forecast future trends.

 - Data-Driven Decision Making
-Turning insights into actionable strategies and solutions.

 ---